zrks/Benway/README.md

 ### Setting Your Tab Limit

-1. Click the Tab Limiter icon in your toolbar
+1. Click the Benway Tab Limiter icon in your toolbar
 2. Click "Open Settings"
 3. Enter your desired maximum tabs per window
 4. Click "Save"

 ### What Happens When You Reach Your Limit

-When you try to open more tabs than your set limit:
+When you attempt to breach the tab limit:

-1. The new tab will automatically close
+1. The new tab will gracefully close, like a whisper in the night.
-2. A notification will appear explaining that you've reached your limit
+2. A notification will pop up, playfully reminding you that you've reached your limit.
-3. You'll have the option to open settings to increase your limit
+3. You’ll have the option to open settings and increase your limit, or dive into the reaction-time mini-game challenge for a temporary reprieve and a chance to track your stats!

 ### Default Settings

-- Default tab limit: 3 tabs per window
+- Default tab limit: 3 tabs per window - because even in chaos, a little order goes a long way.

 ## Privacy

-Tab Limiter respects your privacy:
+Benway's Tab Limiter respects your privacy:
-- No data is collected or sent anywhere
+- No data is collected or sent anywhere, keeping your secrets safe.
-- All settings are stored locally in your browser
+- All settings are stored locally in your browser, like a hidden stash of treasures.
-- No tracking or analytics
+- No tracking or analytics, just you and your tabs in a beautiful dance.

 ## License